techfixpros/PDDuino/README.md

 * Emulate the basic file-access functions of a TPDD1
 * Provide DME directory access

+This fork adds power saving sleep mode calls, a disk-activity led, support for Teensy 3.5/3.6 special card reader hardware, and the current working directory is displayed in the top-right corner of the TS-DOS display.

 ## Requirements
 ### Hardware
 ```
 Arduino Mega or compatible with two hardware serial ports
 SPI SD card reader with logic level shifting
+  Example boards with sd card reader already built-in:
+    Adafruit Feather 32u4 Adalogger
+    Teensy 3.5 & 3.6
 RS232 level shifter for the TPDD port going to the computer (MAX232 or MAX3232 prefered!)
 ```